Paws, Waves & Freedom: A Complete Guide to The Original Dog Beach in San Diego

 Where to Stay With Your Dog

-Staying close to the action makes all the difference.
-The Ocean Beach area offers excellent pet-friendly lodging options for every style of traveler.
+Staying close to the action matters.
+The Ocean Beach area offers excellent pet-friendly lodging for every style of traveler.
+Each property has its own fee structure and size limits, so confirm when booking.

 Ocean Villa Inn on Dog Beach